Zango (company): Federal Trade Commission charges and settlement

 On January 23, 2006, a public advocacy group filed two official complaints with the Federal Trade Commission.
 The Center for Democracy and Technology complaints charged 180solutions with engaging in unfair and deceptive business practices, deliberately duping Internet users into downloading intrusive advertising software.

 The same year, the Federal Trade Commission charged Zango with "Deceptive Failure to Disclose Adware", "Unfair Installation of Adware", and "Unfair Uninstall Practices" in violation of the Federal Trade Commission Act.
 Since the FTC ruling, security researchers continued to find Zango involved in problematic installs.
 In November 2006, Zango settled this complaint, via a consent decree with the FTC, without formally admitting guilt.
 In the words of the Federal Trade Commission press release, "Zango, Inc., formerly known as 180solutions, Inc., one of the world's largest distributors of adware, and two principals have agreed to settle Federal Trade Commission charges that they used unfair and deceptive methods to download adware and obstruct consumers from removing it, in violation of federal law.
 The settlement bars future downloads of Zango's adware without consumers' consent, requires Zango to provide a way for consumers to remove the adware, and requires them to give up $3 million in ill-gotten gains."
-These restrictions were to remain in force for twenty years, and the agreement also requires respondents Keith Smith and Daniel Todd to notify the FTC of the discontinuance of their current business or employment, or of their affiliation with any new business or employment, for ten years.
+These restrictions were to remain in force for twenty years, and the agreement also requires respondents Keith Smith to notify the FTC of the discontinuance of their current business or employment, or of their affiliation with any new business or employment, for ten years.
 In July 2007, Edelman said, "Zango continues numerous practices likely to confuse, deceive, or otherwise harm typical users as well as practices specifically contrary to Zango's obligations under its November 2006 settlement with the FTC."